roboogle/gtkmvc3/gtkmvco/docs/quickstart/source/index.rst

     pass # end of class

-Here you see the result.
+Very compact isn't it?
+Here you see the result of this magic, where the widgets' content reflect the initial values of the observable properties they are attached to.

 .. image:: images/example2.png